dnobrega/DNS/docs/ALMA.md

 ;Pgas         : Gas pressure in CGS
 ;temperature  : Temperature in K
 ;dens         : Total density in CGS
-;dx           : X axis in Mm
+;dx           : X axis in cm.
+Converted to Mm.
-;dy           : Y axis in Mm
+;dy           : Y axis in Mm.
+Converted to Mm.
-;z            : Z azis in Mm
+;z            : Z azis in Mm.
+Converted to Mm.
 ```